-Books are included in the cost of tuition at York University for seated students.
+Books are provided at York University for seated students.
 Supplies are the responsibility of the student.

 International Students Payments

 Students who are not US citizens must pay a percentage of their balance after scholarships have been awarded before the I-20 will be sent to them.
 The percentage is determined by the Business Office.